adrianmartin-consuegraj/Nile-Inc-Invoice/README.md

-# Workshop Invoice
+# Nile Inc. Invoice
-Simulation of a workshop invoice with momentary price update.
+Simulation of a multinational company (maybe like Amazon, but not Amazon definitely) invoice with momentary price update.

 ## How was build this app?
 This app was created with HTML, CSS and JavaScript.